 - Revenue SA for the emergency services levy and land tax.

 Rates and taxes are calculated using either the site value or the capital value of the property.

 The way rates and taxes are levied by each rating authority is completely at their discretion, with no involvement of the Valuer-General.

 For further information on which value is being used to calculate your rates and taxes please contact the relevant rating authority directly.

 Calculating property value

-Rural property values are assessed based on the sale of properties in the same area or in comparable areas.
+Rural property values are assessed based on the recent sale prices of properties in the same area or in comparable areas.

-- the break-up of land types
+- the break-up of different land types

 - yields or stocking rates